-We’re highlighting five home trends that are having a major moment in Parisian spaces right now, all of which you can copy in your own abode now.
+We’re highlighting five home trends that are having a major moment in Parisian spaces right now, all of which you can copy in your own abode.
 Getting your home to look très chic is much simpler than you might think.

-Go on and embrace those curves: shapely furniture is all the rage in Parisian abodes.
-Fortunately for those of us in the States, many American retailers made it easy to replicate the look by introducing arched sofas, chairs with dramatic tufted backs, and the like to their product lines.
+Go on and embrace those curves: Shapely furniture is all the rage in Parisian abodes.
+Fortunately for those of us in the States, many American retailers have made it easy to replicate the look by introducing arched sofas, chairs with dramatic tufted backs, and the like to their product lines.

 Note that arched pieces look best when they’re not placed directly against a wall.
 If you do purchase a curved sofa, consider displaying it at an angle to allow the piece to truly shine.
 You’ll thank us later.

 We love a good marble accent piece, and Parisians do, too.
 Skip pieces that also feature brass or wood, as those may appear too glam or industrial.
 The key here is that the thicker the piece of marble furniture, the better.
 Look for tables with pedestal bases or chunky legs that are rounded at the bottom.
 Of course, a marble fireplace would be the pièce de résistance.

 Sites like Facebook Marketplace and Chairish are excellent places to begin your search if you’re looking for something a bit off the beaten path.